GPif/blog-source/_drafts/beyond-a-simple-developer.md

 # Develop, doesn't end once delivered

+The deadline of a project, or the time it is delivered can been seen as the end of a journey, when we can now move to another one, with fresh new idea.
+It is not :) Your product is now used, visible, you my have some feedback, and if you want your baby to stay alive, you have to take care of it.

 ## You should have tested

+I did't put the emphasis on this before, but test is essential, and make sense once in production.
+Why?
+Because now you will use them to make sure the tiny modification you make will not crash the whole application.
+At this moment you will get the reward of the extra time you spend writting your tests.
+Thanks to them you avoid spending your weekend bringing back your service trying to limit the amount of money lost by a production failure.

 ## There will be bug and not only bugs